What You Need to Know About Court Reporter

 - Roving Court Reporter

 Job Opportunities for Court Reporters

-In the United States, there were 19,600 jobs for Court Reporter in 2016.
+There were about 19,600 jobs for Court Reporter in 2016 (in the United States).
 New jobs are being produced at a rate of 3.6% which is below the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Court Reporter by 2026.
 There will be an estimated 1,700 positions for Court Reporter per year.

 The states with the most job growth for Court Reporter are Tennessee, Nevada, and Idaho.
 Watch out if you plan on working in Maryland, New Jersey, or Wisconsin.
 These states have the worst job growth for this type of profession.

 Do Court Reporters Make A Lot Of Money?

 The average yearly salary of a Court Reporter ranges between $28,150 and $104,460.